GenAI synth dialogues: potential learning tool — or disinformation WMD?

 But let’s switch back to the Global Risks Report.
 In the explicit prompt, we invoke scepticism, casting doubt on the authority of the experts and their risk rankings:

 And so it unfolds — exactly as I prompted.
-The polycrisis of system interactions is dismissed as “possibilities”.
+The polycrisis of system interactions is somewhat undermined with a straw man: “but are these guarantees?”
+No, they’re “possibilities”.

-Around the 6min mark, she is a little less dismissive, and offers an astute reflection: “So instead of dwelling on what can go wrong, I think the real value of a report like this is to get people talking, to ask tough questions, challenge what we think we know, and get ahead of the curve.”
+It’s not all negative.
+It’s quite reasonable to pose questions such as “Are these diverse experts, or just the usual suspects?”
+They appeal to human resilience and ingenuity, and bemoan the negativity of the risk analysis.
+Around the 6min mark, she offers an astute reflection: “So instead of dwelling on what can go wrong, I think the real value of a report like this is to get people talking, to ask tough questions, challenge what we think we know, and get ahead of the curve.”
+However, this also forms part of the presenters’ compulsion to end every podcast with a motivational call to action: we can all make a difference, let’s all pull together, etc.

 Pedagogically, it would be fascinating to ask students to critique the strengths and weaknesses of a sceptical analysis, to further equip them that there is good and bad critique.
 This particular risk report does of course have its critics, and were this the actual material students needed to work with, one would hope that they would engage with those.